Advanced Topics in Computer Science

 7.3.2.
 Building Graph of Related Words

-There a variety of strategies that we might use to identify words that are connected to each other.
+There are a variety of strategies that we might use to identify words that are connected to each other.

 One strategy would be to begin with a word, and then check every other word in the word list to see if it differs by one letter.
 For every word that matches that description, we'd need to then go through every word again to find those that differ by one letter.